luvolondon/fvtt-module-jitsiwebrtc/README.md

 add_header 'Access-Control-Allow-Headers' 'Access-Control-Allow-Headers, Origin,Accept, X-Requested-With, Content-Type, Access-Control-Request-Method, Access-Control-Request-Headers';
     }
 ```
-The '*' entry is a wildcards for all hostnames, you might want to limit this to the hostname of your FVTT server.
+The '*' entry is a wildcard for all hostnames, you might want to limit this to the hostname of your FVTT server.

 The video stream is configured for a resolution of 240 pixels height.
 This could later be part of GUI configuration settings.